shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 > 3. Basic formula for storage calculation:
 > - for a positive balance: Storage volume (GB) = (End-of-month balance / 10) + 100
 > - for a negative balance: Storage volume (GB) = abs(End-of-month balance) / 8 + 100
->
-> **Additional rules depending on the storage calculation model:**
->
-> 1. Storage volume is allocated based on the end-of-month balance:
-> - The basic formula is applied.
->

 <details>
   <summary><em>show examples:</em></summary>